 Think about how much the venue says about a couple.
 You'll know their style, their priorities, the unique challenges they might face while planning their wedding– and probably the most important part–their budget.

-Get crystal clear on where you want to work when it comes to your wedding industry niche, and then get your butt in the doors of those venues.
+Get crystal clear on where you want to work regarding your wedding industry niche, and then get your butt in the doors of those venues.

 What’s your intrinsic wedding industry style?

-The wedding industry is such a visual business, and in order to help your ideal client buy with their eye, you've gotta have some style.
+The wedding industry is such a visual business, and to help your ideal client buy with their eye, you've gotta have some style.

 So, what's your intrinsic wedding industry style?